How to quickly make vertical videos in DaVinci Resolve

 User Accessing the Smart Reframe option for video on how to make vertical video in DaVinci Resolve.

-Envato offers a plethora of templates that can be seamlessly integrated into DaVinci Resolve.
+Envato offers a plethora of video templates that can be seamlessly integrated into DaVinci Resolve.
 These templates can add professional polish to your DaVinci Resolve 9:16 vertical videos, with easy-to-use animations and graphics designed specifically for vertical formats.
 Simply import the template and customize it to suit your video’s theme.

 This content originally appeared on Envato Tuts+ Tutorials and was authored by Eddie Boscana